espinoco/browser-json-editor/PRIVACY.md

 # JSON Editor Privacy Policy

-The JSON Editor's privacy policy is really simple: we don't collect or store any of your data, or track your usage in any way, and will never do so.
+The JSON Editor's privacy policy is really simple: JSON Editor does not collect or store any of your data, or track your usage in any way, and will never do so.

 ## We don't collect any "personal data"